KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

 Notes
 -----

 In all the above cases where there is a name being passed in to :GETFIELD, :SETFIELD, :DOEVENT, or :DOACTION, the name is meant to be the name that is seen by you, the user, in the GUI screen, and NOT necessarily the actual name of the variable that the programmer of that PartModule chose to call the value behind the scenes.
-This is so that you can view the GUI rightclick menu to see what to call things in your script.
+This is so that you can view the GUI right-click menu to see what to call things in your script.

 .. note::